fineoio/fineo-client/docs/getting-started.md

 The Welcome Email should include the API Key to use here (if not, [please reach out](mailto:help@fineo.io?subject=Welcome email api key help!)).

-SqlLine then prompts for a username and password - enter the username and password specified when signing up for Fineo.
+SqlLine then prompts for a username and password - enter your Fineo username and password.

 After successully logging in, a simple check to ensure everything works is to check the tables: